 There was no restatement required to the opening fund balances as a result of the GASB 54 implementation.
+The recently approved Financial Policies and Guidelines of the District establishes minimum amounts for certain fund balances.

 (1) Use of estimates

 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses/expenditures during the reporting period.
 Actual results could differ from those estimates.